Online mental health support

 Text-based support: Texting a clinician or counsellor

 However, with text, it can sometimes be challenging to pick up on intonation or intent.
 Some meanings, like sarcasm, can get lost.
 Be clear and direct in what you write.
-Also, be aware that some abbreviations or emojis can get lost in translation, so don’t be afraid to check that the meaning is clear.
+Also, be aware some abbreviations or emojis can get lost in translation.
+Don’t be afraid to check that the meaning is clear.

-Some services offer a mix of face-to-face sessions with some on the phone or video.
-This can offer us a bit of freedom in terms of appointment times and practicalities like getting there.
-Make sure you establish that if that’s what’s on offer, whether they will be with the same clinician or not.
+Some services offer a mix of face-to-face sessions, with some on the phone or video.
+This can offer a bit of freedom for appointment times and practicalities like getting there.
+Make sure to establish if that’s what’s on offer, whether they will be with the same clinician or not.

-There are also a number of mental health apps that can be helpful and don’t involve interacting directly with a clinician.
+A number of mental health apps can also be helpful and don’t involve interacting directly with a clinician.
 Like a lot of things online, not all are equal.
-Some of these can be useful to keep a track of things in between your sessions with your clinician.
+Some of these can be useful to keep track of things in between sessions with your clinician.

 Check out the apps we recommend as reviewed by our clinicians and young volunteers.